vacu9708/WHO-AM-I/Diary at work/3. 2024.2/readme.md

 ## 2.7
 - Studied how to build image, zimage, uimage and boot them in the target board
 ## 2.8
+- Studied how to build image, zimage, uimage and boot them in the target board
+## 2.13
 - Built image, zimage, uimage and booted them in the target board